-3. Commercial Recreation, Outdoor
+3. Commercial Recreation, Outdoor328

-- (a) No equipment, machinery, or mechanical device of any kind may be operated within 200 feet of land in a Residential zoning district. - (b) A minimum six-foot-high security fence shall be provided along the entire boundary of the recreation activities. - (c) Batting cages, golf driving ranges, airsoft, paintball and similar facilities shall include fencing, netting, or other control measures around their perimeter to prevent objects from leaving the designated area. - (d) Golf driving ranges must use elevated tee boxes with lighting below. - (e) Except for amusement parks, waterparks, and fairgrounds, hours of operation shall be limited to 9:00 a.m. to 10:00 p.m.
-The use of loudspeaker systems shall be prohibited outside the hours of operation. - (f) Amusement parks, waterparks, and fairgrounds shall have a minimum lot size of five acres and shall set back all principal buildings and structures a minimum of 50 feet from all property lines.
+- (a) No equipment, machinery, or mechanical device of any kind may be operated within 200 feet of land in a Residential zoning district. - (b) A minimum six-foot-high security fence shall be provided along the entire boundary of the recreation activities. - (c) Batting cages, golf driving ranges, and similar facilities shall include fencing, netting, or other control measures around their perimeter to prevent balls from leaving the designated area. - (d) Golf driving ranges must use elevated tee boxes with lighting below. - (e) Except for amusement parks, waterparks, and fairgrounds, hours of operation shall be limited to 9:00 a.m. to 10:00 p.m.
+The use of loudspeaker systems shall be prohibited outside the hours of operation.